Blackburn College Admission Requirements

 What are the ACT requirements for prospective students to get into Blackburn College?

 Admission data indicates that Blackburn College regularly accepts students with ACT's of 18 and above.
 Successful applicants typically send ACT scores in the top 62 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 20 or higher should be in the upper half of applicants - and students with a 23 and above have very competitive chances.
+The school ranks #40 in Illinois for highest average ACT composite score.
 Scoring well on the ACT is very important as 98 percent of applicants submit ACT scores to Blackburn College.

 |ACT Score||Competitiveness||Admission Chances|